Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-10-30-Obsidian-PostgreSQL-Python.md

 ---
-title: "Using Obsidian, PostgreSQL and Python to Visualise Notes"
+title: "Using Obsidian, PostgreSQL and Python to Analyse & Visualise Notes"
 date: 2022-10-30
 tags: [python, sql, notetaking] # TAG names should always be lowercase
 toc: false